 The skin is the largest organ in the body.
 It is also the most exposed.
 However, we may forget how susceptible it is to disease and damage.
-Asarch Center for Dermatology, Laser & Mohs Surgery has three office locations in the Denver area in which we provide care that diagnoses and treats the various conditions that may develop on the skin.
+Asarch Dermatology, Laser & Mohs Surgery has three office locations in the Denver area in which we provide care that diagnoses and treats the various conditions that may develop on the skin.

 What is general dermatology?

 Dermatology is the branch of medicine in which the skin is our primary focus.
 Dermatologists have dedicated their learning to the study of skin disorders ranging from the normal aging process to autoimmune conditions to the various types of skin cancer.
 Dermatology encompasses the epidermis, the layer of skin that is visible, as well as underlying tissues (the dermis), fat, hair, nails, and veins.

 Beyond the general diagnosis and treatment of skin rashes, breakouts, and diseases like psoriasis, dermatology may also extend into subspecialty areas such as Mohs micrographic surgery.
 The provision of medical and surgical treatments originates with a strong knowledge regarding the skin and the numerous conditions that may affect this organ.